 In this case, the 99.9% accuracy gives a wrong impression as the model actually missed 50% of relevant items.
 Without a doubt, it would be preferable to reduce the accuracy to 99% and mistakenly detect 8 healthy images as "cancerous" if, in return, the second cancerous image could be detected – the trade-off of manually checking 10 images to discover two relevant elements is unworthy of discussion.

 But how can you formalize this when choosing your ML model?
 Let's dive deeper.

 Measuring relevance: Dealing with high-priority classes

-If your dataset is not well balanced or mistakes have varying impact, your model's accuracy is not a good measure for performance.
+If your dataset is not well balanced or mistakes have a varying impact, your model's accuracy is not a good measure of performance.

 Whenever you are looking for specific information, the main task is often to differentiate between the relevant data you are looking for and the irrelevant information that clouds your view.
 Therefore, it is more important to analyze model performance concerning relevant elements and not the overall dataset.

 Let's look at our first example.
 If the objective is to detect dogs, all dogs are relevant elements whereas cats are irrelevant elements.